Film / The Slipper and the Rose

 " with a lot more court intrigue added.
 Starring Richard Chamberlain as Prince Edward and Gemma Craven as Cinderella and directed by Bryan Forbes, it features a score by The Sherman Brothers

 This film provides examples of:

-- And There Was Much Rejoicing: Some of Edward's ancestors in "What a Comforting Thing to Know" qualified for this when they died.
+- And There Was Much Rejoicing: Some of Edward's ancestors in "What a Comforting Thing to Know" when they died.
 They deserved it, as the song's preceding lines described.

 - Break His Heart to Save Him: When a minister convinces Cinderella to leave Prince Edward for the good of the country, she asks him to make Edward believe she was being cruel to him, to make him glad she left him.
 It doesn't work.

 - Break the Haughty / Don't You Dare Pity Me!: After being found by Prince Edward, Cinderella visits her Wicked Stepmother one last time, forgiving her for her cruelties.
 After she leaves, the Stepmother barks out, "How dare she forgive me?"

 - Bureaucratically Arranged Marriage: Between the King and Queen.
 They want the same for their son.

 - Deadpan Snarker: Many characters have at least one sarcastic line.

 - Fairy Godmother: Standard issue for a Cinderella story, though she's snarkier and more world-weary than most.
 She also had to fix things for Snow White, is planning to do so for the Little Mermaid and the Ugly Duckling, and it's implied she also helped William Tell and Robin Hood and Maid Marian.